 Health professionals need to understand the important difference between gram-positive and gram-negative bacteria.
 Gram-positive bacteria are bacteria classified by the color they turn in the staining method.
 Hans Christian Gram developed the staining method in 1884.
 The staining method uses crystal violet dye, which is retained by the thick peptidoglycan cell wall found in gram-positive organisms.
-This gives gram-positive organisms a blue color when viewed under a microscope.
+This reaction gives gram-positive organisms a blue color when viewed under a microscope.
 Although gram-negative organisms classically have an outer membrane, they have a thinner peptidoglycan layer, which does not hold the blue dye used in the initial dying process.
 Other information used to differentiate bacteria is the shape.
 Gram-positive bacteria comprise of cocci, bacilli, or branching filaments.

 Gram-positive cocci include Staphylococcus (catalase-positive), which grows clusters and Streptococcus (catalase-negative), which grows in chains.
-The staphylococci are further subdivided into coagulase-positive (S. aureus) and coagulase-negative (S. epidermidis and S. saprophyticus) species.
-Streptococcus bacteria are divided into Strep. pyogenes (Group A), Strep. agalactiae (Group B), Enterococci (Group D), Strep viridans, and Strep pneumonia.
+The staphylococci further subdivide into coagulase-positive (S. aureus) and coagulase-negative (S. epidermidis and S. saprophyticus) species.
+Streptococcus bacteria subdivide into Strep. pyogenes (Group A), Strep. agalactiae (Group B), enterococci (Group D), Strep viridans, and Strep pneumonia.

-Gram-positive bacilli (rods) are divided into their ability to produce spores.
+Gram-positive bacilli (rods) subdivide according to their ability to produce spores.
 Bacillus and Clostridia are spore-forming rods while Listeria and Corynebacterium are not.
 Spore-forming rods that produce spores can survive in environments for many years.
 Also, the branching filament rods encompass Nocardia and actinomyces.

 Gram-positive organisms have a thicker peptidoglycan cell wall compared with gram-negative bacteria.
-It is a 20-80 nm thick polymer while the peptidoglycan layer of the gram-negative cell wall is 2 to 3 nm thick and covered with an outer lipid bilayer membrane.
+It is a 20 to 80 nm thick polymer while the peptidoglycan layer of the gram-negative cell wall is 2 to 3 nm thick and covered with an outer lipid bilayer membrane.

 Bloodstream infection mortality rates have increased by 78% in just two decades.
 Gram-positive organisms have highly variable growth and resistance patterns.
 The SCOPE project (Surveillance and Control of Pathogens of Epidemiologic Importance) found that gram-positive organisms in those with an underlying malignancy accounted for 62% of all bloodstream infections in 1995 and 76% in 2000 while gram-negative organisms accounted for 22% and 14% of infections for these years.